 Undergraduate Prerequisites: CAS PY 212 and CAS CH 131.

 Structure and properties of solids; crystalline structure; defect structures; atom movement and diffusion; nucleation and growth; deformation; phase diagrams; strengthening mechanisms; heat treatment; ferrous/nonferrous alloys; ceramics; polymers; composites.
 Includes lab.
 Meets with ENGMS306.
 Students may not receive credit for both.

 ENG ME 309: Structural Mechanics

 Undergraduate Prerequisites: ENG ME 305 and CAS MA 226.

 Application of solid mechanics to structures and machine elements.
 Elementary elasticity.
 Energy principles.
 Matrix and finite element methods.
 Stability phenomena.
 Modes of structural failure.
 Introduction to finite element method.
 Includes design project.

 ENG ME 310: Instrumentation

 Designing, assembling, and operating experiments involving mechanical measurements; analyzing experimental data.
 Safety considerations in the laboratory.
-Wind tunnel testing.
 Mechanical and electrical transducers for flow, pressure, temperature, velocity, strain, and force.
 Electric circuits for static and dynamic analog signal conditioning.
 Computer use for digital data acquisition and analysis; instrument control.
 Introduction to frequency domain analysis.
-Professional standards for documenting experiments and preparing reports, including formal uncertainty analysis involving elementary statistics.
-Discussion of commercial instrument development.
-Interpretation of experimental results.
-Includes lab and design project.
+Professional standards for documenting experiments and preparing reports, including formal uncertainty analysis involving elementary stat Effective Fall 2019, this course fulfills a single unit in the following BU Hub area: Writing-Intensive Course.

 ENG ME 345: Automation and Manufacturing Methods